This post may contain affiliate links. Please read our disclosure policy.

 There are a variety of ways that you can incorporate these seeds into your diet, so I’ll touch on a few of my favorite options here.

 - Add to your granola and granola/breakfast bars.
-Including this Healthy Homemade Granola or Homemade Chewy Almond Butter Granola Bars.
+Including this Homemade Granola or Homemade Chewy Almond Butter Granola Bars.

 - Stir into homemade salad dressings and sauces.